Four kingdoms of Daniel: Daniel 7

 This is explained as a fourth kingdom, different from all the other kingdoms; it "will devour the whole earth, trampling it down and crushing it" (v.
 23).
 The ten horns are ten kings who will come from this kingdom (v.
 24).
 A further horn (the "little horn") then appears and uproots three of the previous horns: this is explained as a future king.

 Daniel 8

 In chapter 8 Daniel sees a ram with two horns destroyed by a he-goat with a single horn; the horn breaks and four horns appear, followed once again by the "little horn".
+The passage says the goat is the king of Greece and its initial horn its first king (v21).

 Schools of thought

 Rashi's interpretation

 Rashi, a medieval rabbi, interpreted the four kingdoms as Nebuchadnezzar ("you are the head of gold"), Belshazzar ("another kingdom lower than you"), Alexander of Macedon ("a third kingdom of copper"), and the Roman Empire ("and in the days of these kings").
 Rashi explains that the fifth kingdom that God will establish is the kingdom of the messiah.